LiskArchive/lisk-website/docs/Sidechain.md

+# Creating a Custom Sidechain

-Each Crypti dapp's sidechain data is stored within a self-contained, in-process [SQLite](https://sqlite.org/) database engine.
+Each Lisk dapp's sidechain data is stored within a self-contained, in-process [SQLite](https://sqlite.org/) database engine.
 Wherein your custom sidechain data is structured into tables and fields inside a relational database.

 To make it as simple as possible to manage your sidechain data.
-Crypti uses a JSON based API, which allows you to both define and manage your database, without needing to understand how to write complicated SQL queries.
+Lisk uses a JSON based API, which allows you to both define and manage your database, without needing to understand how to write complicated SQL queries.

 ## Table Schema